horankev/quake_data/README.md

 #### faultline concentration

-To get an interpretable measure of faultline concentration in any area, they are transform from linestrings to polygons by setting a buffer of 10km around them, as shown below.
+To get an interpretable measure of faultline concentration in any area for use in **provinces_df** and **counties_df**, they are transformed from linestrings to polygons by setting a buffer of 10km around them, as shown below.
 This is now in units of kilometres squared and be compared with the area of administrative units to give concentrations.

+We can subsequently measure what proportion of any administrative unit is covered by these buffered faultlines.

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->